Edwin Albrecht Uehling

-Edwin Albrecht Uehling (January 27, 1901 Lowell, Wisconsin – May 18, 1985) was an American theoretical physicist known for the formulation of the Uehling potential to describe vacuum polarization in quantum electrodynamics.
+Edwin Albrecht Uehling (January 27, 1901 – May 18, 1985) was an American theoretical physicist known for the formulation of the Uehling potential to describe vacuum polarization in quantum electrodynamics.
 He also worked in condensed matter physics, particularly in the field of ferroelectricity.

 Life

-After his bachelor's degree from the University of Wisconsin in 1925, he worked at Bell Telephone Laboratories in radio frequency communication, where he wrote several patents.
+After his bachelor's degree from the University of Wisconsin–Madison in 1925, he worked at Bell Telephone Laboratories in radio frequency communication, where he wrote several patents.
 He received his PhD from the University of Michigan in 1932 on the quantum theory of transport processes, advised by George Uhlenbeck.
 His research lead to his famous paper on vacuum polarization and the formulation of the now-called Uehling potential.
 As described by Uehling theory, the effects of vacuum polarization were later confirmed with the discovery of the Lamb shift in 1947.

-After his PhD he left for a ten-month collaboration with Werner Heisenberg in the Institute of Theoretical Physics in Leipzig.
+After his PhD he left for a ten-month collaboration with Werner Heisenberg in the Institute of Theoretical Physics in Leipzig University.
 When Uehling returned to the United States, he took a position at RCA Laboratories.
 In 1934, he went to work with J. Robert Oppenheimer in Berkeley and Pasadena funded by the National Research Council.

 During World War II, Uehling was recruited as a member of the antisubmarine warfare operations research group of the Tenth Fleet.
-He was awarded the US President's Certificate of Merit by the United States government in early 1947 for his scientific contributions to the team.
+He was awarded the President's Certificate of Merit by the United States government in early 1947 for his scientific contributions to the team during the war.